Beersheva24Telran/sender-receiver-message-box/README.md

-# HW 49
+# HW 49 (second part of HW)
-## Figuring out of stopping receivers when Receiver is not a daemon thread
+## A thread with even number should process only a message with even number
-## See FIXME and TODO comments
+## A thread with odd number should process only a message with odd number